Doctor of Nursing Practice

 - On-campus time is for face-to-face meetings, classes, exams, seminars, discussion groups, etc.

-- On-campus schedules will vary from term to term depending on classes and option.
+- On-campus schedules will vary from term to term depending on classes and concentration.